tedkim97/tedkim97.github.io/_posts/2021-11-03-summary_statistics_and_metrics.md

 or this

-Completely flat distribbutions (although there is probably something seriously wrong if your data)
+Completely flat distributions (although there is probably something seriously wrong if your data)

 then using mean and standard deviation are perfectly fine.